solanovisitor/ForeML/README.md

 hypertune: False
 ```
-If you change the hypertune parameter to True, it will run a tunable model with predefined parameters.
+> If you change the hypertune parameter to True, it will run a tunable model with predefined parameters.

-3. The process YAML file listed in the main.yaml should look like this:
+**3. :scissors: The process YAML file listed in the main.yaml should look like this:**
 ```bash
 delimiter: ','
 target_index: 5